NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 Using these methods, you'll be better equipped to balance precision with time management, setting yourself up for a stronger performance on exam day.

-The single-shift format for NEET PG 2025 aims to create a more balanced and straightforward exam experience.
+The single-shift format for NEET PG 2026 creates a more balanced and straightforward exam experience.
 With all candidates taking the test in one session, everyone tackles the same set of questions under the same conditions.
 This removes any disparities in difficulty that can arise in exams held across multiple shifts.

-Another advantage of this approach is that it eliminates the need for rank normalization - a method often used to adjust scores across different exam sessions.
-Rank normalization has frequently raised concerns among candidates.
+Another advantage of this approach is that it eliminates the need for rank normalisation — a method often used to adjust scores across different exam sessions.
+Rank normalisation has frequently raised concerns among candidates.
 By sticking to a single shift, the process ensures equal opportunities for all participants, upholding fairness and transparency in this highly competitive exam.

-What should I keep in mind when selecting preferences during NEET PG 2025 counseling to improve my chances of getting a preferred seat?
+What should I keep in mind when selecting preferences during NEET PG 2026 counselling to improve my chances of getting a preferred seat?

-When navigating the NEET PG 2025 counseling process, making well-informed choices is key.
+When navigating the NEET PG 2026 counselling process, making well-informed choices is key.
 Your rank, the seat matrix, and past cut-off trends should guide your decisions.
 Begin by evaluating the available seats across colleges and specialties, then match these options with your rank to pinpoint realistic choices.
 Consider factors like the college's reputation, location, academic environment, and how they align with your career aspirations.

-To improve your chances, organize your preferences strategically - list your top choices first.
-Also, ensure all necessary documents are prepared in advance and familiarize yourself with the fee structures of your selected colleges.
+To improve your chances, organise your preferences strategically — list your top choices first.
+Also, ensure all necessary documents are prepared in advance and familiarise yourself with the fee structures of your selected colleges.
 Staying prepared and informed can make all the difference in securing a seat at a college that fits your goals.

 Is 490 a good score in NEET PG?